 If you’re looking for a business that you can start on a part-time basis, then the vending machine industry might be a route you want to explore.
-Starting a vending machine business gives you more scheduling and location flexibility than a traditional retail business offers, but you still have the opportunity to grow your business, increase your profits, and contribute to your own success.
+Starting a vending machine business gives you more scheduling and location flexibility than a traditional retail business offers.
+However, you still have the opportunity to grow your business, increase your profits, and contribute to your own success.
 Whether you want to start up with just a single machine or have hopes of owning a fleet of machines, starting a vending machine business could help you to make your goals as an entrepreneur into a reality.

 Vending machine business owners own, install, and manage vending machines in multiple locations.
 These owners establish agreements with other business or commercial property owners who generally agree to allow a vending machine to be installed in exchange for a monthly fee or a percentage of the machine’s profits.

-At first glance, entering the vending machine industry might not appear to be a sound investment, but there are opportunities and lessons to be learned from the industry’s financial trends.
+At first, glance, entering the vending machine industry might not appear to be a sound investment, but there are opportunities and lessons to be learned from the industry’s financial trends.
 According to IBIS World, from 2014 to 2019, the vending industry declined at an annualized 0.4 percent rate, and a decline of 2.5 percent was predicted for 2019 alone.
 During that five-year period, the number of businesses decreased to 20,809, and industry employment also declined to 50,766.
 In 2019, vending machine sales were predicted to bring in $8 billion in revenue.

 In addition to monitoring the trends that dictate which foods and beverages are in demand, vending machine business owners also need to be aware of the other trends shaping the industry.
-Global Industry Analysts, Inc. predicts that there may be as many as 31.6 million vending machines in existence by 2025, but those machines won’t be the traditional machines that we’re used to.
+Global Industry Analysts, Inc. predicts that there may be as many as 31.6 million vending machines in existence by 2025, but those machines won’t be the traditional machines we’re used to.

-Corresponding with the increased demand for healthy food choices, we may start to see more vending machines that offer healthier snack options like organic foods.
+Corresponding with the increased demand for healthy food choices, we may see more vending machines that offer healthier snack options like organic foods.
 Machines that incorporate calorie counters can also complement the healthy eating trend.

 With an increasingly digital world, vending machines need to keep up.
-Machines incorporating digital inventory management reduce the work associated with maintaining the machine and can maximize profits by ensuring there’s always a plentiful supply of inventory.
+Machines incorporating digital inventory management reduce the work associated with maintaining the machine and can maximize profit margins by ensuring there’s always a plentiful supply of inventory.
 We may also see an increase in machines equipped with credit card readers to keep pace with the decreasing use of cash as a payment method today.

 Skills, experience, and education useful in running a vending machine business